 Protecting data is a huge part of disaster recovery.
 Your business may become significantly hindered if it loses access to operation-sensitive data.
 When disaster strikes, losing access to contacts, files, networks, and other data can be catastrophic.
 Hours, even minutes of downtime can result in thousands of dollars in losses (lost business, lost customers, lost productivity, etc).

 Consider the other costs associated with protecting data from disaster.
 Backing up and replicating data to an offsite repository is expensive, exhausting human and capital resources.
 With DR best practices in mind, getting data 500 miles off-site requires transportation costs, warehouse costs, etc if your backups are physical.
-If your data backups are virtual, you’ll have to shoulder the costs of building a data center off-premise, including property costs, the cost of power you servers that store the backups, and an IT team who manages it all.
+If your data backups are virtual, you’ll have to shoulder the costs of building a data center off-premise, including property costs, the cost of power to servers that store the backups, and an IT team who manages it all.

 Needless to say, there are several costs that go into protecting data, one of many pieces to the disaster recovery puzzle.
 All of these costs are normally upfront, capital expenditures.
 You might have a good idea of what these costs would amount to depending on the volume of data your organization currently has and the resources it requires.
 Yet without any DR plan in place, losses could be permanent (meaning permanent closure or bankruptcy).
 And remember, DR planning is more than just preparation for natural disasters; it encompasses human error disaster, cyber-attacks, and more.